prankymat/All-White-solution-finder/README.md

 # all-white-calc
-A move calculator for mobile app "All White!" written by chun yin Tsang and Fung Siu Yung
+A solution calculator for mobile app "All White!" written by chun yin Tsang and Fung Siu Yung

-This is a Python GUI version written with Tkinter, there will be a version for web coming soon!
-[Check out this issue] for updated details
+This is a Python GUI version written with Tkinter, will only work for devices that has Python installed.
+There will be a version for web coming soon!
+[Check out this issue] for updated details and look forward to it!

 ## Prerequisites
 Python version >= 3.4